karamalqinneh/kafka-consumer-bdt/README.md

 - [X] Task 1: Prepare presentation slides.
 - [X] Task 2: Present the project, covering key findings and insights.

-## Additional Notes

-- Ensure clear and concise documentation within each project folder.
-- Consider adding unit tests for data cleaning and analysis processes.
-- Use version control effectively, creating branches for different features or improvements.
-- Keep the README files updated as the project evolves.
-- Be responsive to issues and pull requests from the community.
-- Ensure that your code adheres to best practices and follows a clean and consistent coding style.

 ## Installation